ibexa/documentation-developer/docs/personalization/recommendation_integration.md

 # Recommendation integration

-There are several ways to integrate the REST calls with the Personalization server and to avoid blocking web page rendering, if the communication with the Recommender is distrusted or interrupted.
+There are several ways to integrate the REST calls with the Personalization server and to avoid blocking webpage rendering, if the communication with the Recommender is distrusted or interrupted.

-## Simple way
+## Easy way

 The simplest way to load recommendations is to synchronously request the Personalization server for recommendations as they are needed.
 This way is sufficient in most cases.